 6.16.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.16 exists in Java.
-Often, the use of a shift operator as a substitute for the use of the multiplication and division operators is to increase performance.
+Often, using a shift operator as a substitute for multiplication and division operators is done to improve performance.
 The Java Virtual Machine (JVM) usually performs such optimizations automatically and can optimize for the current platform.
 Therefore, there usually is no difference in performance in the program execution when using a shift operator instead of a multiplication or division operator.

 Java provides three shift operators: left shift “<<”, signed right shift “>>”, and unsigned right shift “>>>”.
 The signed right shift and the unsigned right shift will produce identical results for positive integers.
 However, for negative numbers, the two results will be different.